NEVIS DISASTER MANAGEMENT DEPARTMENT (NDMD)

 Climate Center

-Flash Flood Warning: January to March 2025
+Flash Flood Warning: February to April 2025

 Will there be an extremely high, high, moderate, slight or marginal potential of flash flooding associated with excessive rainfall in the Caribbean for the next three months?
 Get the answers.

-CariCOF Caribbean Climate Outlooks: January to March 2025
+CariCOF Caribbean Climate Outlooks: February to April 2025

-CDPMN Caribbean Drought Bulletin – January 2025
+CDPMN Caribbean Drought Bulletin – February 2025

 Caribbean Tourism Climatic Bulletin: December 2024 – February 2025